Astragalus Root: Incredible Benefits for Health

-In ancient China during the 16th Century, an interesting plant pops up among the period’s most respected traditional medical texts—texts full of detailed healing plant knowledge and lore.
+In ancient China during the 16th Century, an interesting plant pops up among the period’s most respected traditional medical texts.

 A shrub-like plant with cream-yellow flowers, it was often featured alongside the mighty ginseng in the book’s many passages.
 The herb also appeared to hold similar powers—almost as potent as ginseng’s to a degree—as a whole-health protective tonic.